Norm Van Brocklin: Philadelphia Eagles

-Less than five months later in late May, Van Brocklin changed his mind and was traded to the Philadelphia Eagles for two players (offensive lineman Buck Lansford and defensive end Jimmy Harris) and a first round draft pick.
+Less than five months later in late May, Van Brocklin changed his mind and was traded to the Philadelphia Eagles for two players (offensive lineman Buck Lansford and defensive end Jimmy Harris) and a first-round draft pick.
 It was disclosed he did not want to play another season for the Rams under head coach Sid Gillman's offense, but it was not a personality issue with Gillman.
 Under famed head coach Buck Shaw, Van Brocklin was given total control of the offense in Philadelphia in 1958, and he steadily improved the Eagles' attack.
 In his third and final season with Philly in 1960, the team had the best regular season record in league at 10–2, and hosted the Green Bay Packers in the NFL Championship Game at Franklin Field.
 Throwing to his favorite receiver, 176 lb Tommy McDonald, Van Brocklin led the Eagles to victory.
 In a game dominated by defense, he led a fourth quarter comeback, resulting in a final score of 17–13.

 During his twelve-year career, Van Brocklin played on two NFL championship teams: the 1951 Los Angeles Rams and the 1960 Philadelphia Eagles.
 Following the latter triumph, he retired.
 As it turned out, the Eagles were the only team to defeat the Packers in a playoff game during Vince Lombardi's tenure as Green Bay's head coach.
-Van Brocklin led the NFL in passing three times and in punting twice.
+Van Brocklin led the NFL in passing three times and in punting twice; he retired as the all-time punts leader at 523 and was the first person with 500 career punts.
 On nine occasions, he was selected to the Pro Bowl.
 He was a first team All-Pro for the 1960 season.